Graduate Degree Type

 Methods: This retrospective study consisted of 10 randomly selected female patients with early stage left-side BC previously treated with 3-dimensioinal conformal radiotherapy (3D-CRT) WBI.
 Each patient had two new 5-field non-coplanar intensity modulated radiotherapy (IMRT) PBI plans created.
 One plan utilized RO, and the other plan was optimized without using RO.
 Target coverage, and dose to the lung, heart, and healthy breast tissue was measured and dosimetrically evaluated for each treatment planning technique.

 Results: Results of the study indicated that the RO IMRT PBI plans delivered a statistically significant lower dose to the target compared to the 3D-CRT WBI and non-RO IMRT PBI plans; however, RO IMRT was able to significantly limit dose to critical structures compared to 3D-CRT WBI.

 Conclusion: Using RO for IMRT PBI may provide adequate target coverage while limiting dose to critical structures for patients that are not good candidates for other PBI delivery methods.
 Having a 10-phase 4DCT that tracks the respiratory cycle for treatment planning opposed to a 3DCT may provide additional information to determine how RO truly effects prescription dose to the target.

 Thomas, Gregory, "An Evaluation of IMRT for External Beam Partial Beast Irradiation Utilizing Robust Optimization" (2020).
-Masters Projects.
+Culminating Experience Projects.
 19.